Meet the Growing Up team

 Professor Susan Morton

-She also has a first class honours degree in pure mathematics.
-She undertook postgraduate medical training in paediatrics, was awarded a Commonwealth Scholarship to undertake a PhD in Epidemiology at London School of Hygiene and Tropical Medicine, and completed training in Public Health in New Zealand.
-She was awarded a New Zealand Order of Merit in the Queen’s Honours 2019.
+Susan has a first class honours degree in pure mathematics and trained as a secondary teacher prior to undertaking her MBChB in Auckland.
+She undertook postgraduate training in paediatrics before being awarded a Commonwealth Scholarship to undertake a PhD in Epidemiology at the London School of Hygiene and Tropical Medicine.

 Dr Carin Napier